 “I don’t like that aggression,” he said.
 “I don’t want that aggression at all.
 Absolutely.
 And by the way, Europe shouldn’t like that aggression.
 And Germany shouldn’t like that aggression.”

-Trump also dismissed the federal government’s landmark report released last week finding that damage from global warming is intensifying around the country.
+Trump also dismissed the federal government’s landmark report released last week finding that damages from global warming are intensifying around the country.
 The president said that “I don’t see” climate change as man-made and that he does not believe the scientific consensus.

 “One of the problems that a lot of people like myself, we have very high levels of intelligence but we’re not necessarily such believers,” Trump said.
 “You look at our air and our water, and it’s right now at a record clean.”